-56. Have the issuing judicial authorities of your Member State issued any Arrest Warrants under the EU Agreement with Iceland and Norway?
+- 56. Have the issuing judicial authorities of your Member State issued any Arrest Warrants under the EU Agreement with Iceland and Norway?
+Yes mostly related to Norway, but no difficulties have been identified.
 If so, have they experienced any difficulties?
-If so, please describe those difficulties and how they were resolved.

-57. Have the executing judicial authorities of your Member State been confronted with any Arrest Warrants under the EU Agreement with Iceland and Norway?
+If so, please describe those difficulties and how they were resolved. - 57.
+Have the executing judicial authorities of your Member State been confronted with any Arrest Warrants under the EU Agreement with Iceland and Norway?
 If so, have they experienced any difficulties?
+Yes, these cases were mostly related to Norway but no difficulties have been identified.
 If so, please describe those difficulties and how they were resolved.